ibrahim-mohd/PPIS-MDPharma/README.md

 │       └── protein.pdb
 └── ...
 ```
 The 'get_ligand_itp.sh' is to obtain the ligand itp files and partial charges.
-In each sub-pharmacophore folder for a given number of node, the ligands are ranked by the BSA score.
+In each sub-pharmacophore directory for a given number of node, the ligands are ranked by the BSA score.
 ```bash
 python 07_extract_top_ligands.py -i ligand_scores1.pkl ligand_scores2.pkl ligand_scores3.pkl -topN 40 -Ngraph 20 -odir $PWD/final-results
 ```
 However, I recommend not mixing up results with different pharmacophore modeles with different number of features.
 To quickly set up simulations, refer to the ./useful/scripts/setup_simulation_protein_ligand_ff19_ff14.py script, which automates the preparation of protein–protein and protein–ligand systems.

 #### 07. Setup simulation using AMBER ff14 or ff19 forcefield usign Gromacs
 This script fully automates setting up of protein ligand simulation or just protein in water.
-After running `get_ligand_itp.sh` which creates ligand itp and gro files, go to any of the `ligand*` folders from above and run the following command to setup simulation.
+After running `get_ligand_itp.sh` which creates ligand itp and gro files, go to any of the `ligand*` directorys from above and run the following command to setup simulation.
 ```bash
 python 07_setup_simulation_protein_ligand_ff19_ff14.py \
   -p $PWD \